-Trying to decide if you should go for one of the best energy bars for runners instead of gels or drinks?
+Trying to decide if you should go for an energy bar instead of gels or drinks for your run fuel?
 Here are some frequently asked questions to give you more info and help you make your decision.

 What are Energy Bars?

 Energy bars could be considered supplemental food bars that provide athletes with quick, easily accessible energy.

 They generally consist of easily-digestible, high-energy carbohydrates, with small amounts of fat and protein.

 If you spot some in the store, they appear to be something between a candy bar and a granola bar.
 Once unwrapped, you’ll notice that, even though they may contain bits of chocolate, caramel, or other sugary things, they usually contain some form of cereals, and often bits of dried fruit.

 Energy bars are great for runners for a variety of reasons.
 Firstly, they’re small and easy to carry with you in a pocket, running belt, or backpack.